Pungent ginger compound puts immune cells on heightened alert

 The ginger compound enters the blood

 To help clarify these questions, a team led by Veronika Somoza, director of the Leibniz Institute in Freising, Germany, conducted extensive research.
 The starting point was the result of an earlier pilot study, in which first author Gaby Andersen from Leibniz-LSB@TUM also played a key role.
-As the study shows, significant amounts of pungent compounds in ginger enter the bloodstream about 30-60 minutes after consuming a liter of ginger tea.
+As the study shows, significant amounts of pungent compounds in ginger enter the bloodstream regarding 30-60 minutes following consuming a liter of ginger tea.
 By far the highest levels have been achieved by [6]-gingerol, with plasma concentrations of approximately 7 to 17 micrograms per liter.

 The pungent compound is known to exert its “taste” effect via the so-called TRPV1 receptor, an ion channel on the surface of nerve cells that responds to painful heat stimuli as well as the pungent compounds in chili and ginger.
 Since some studies suggest that white blood cells also have this receptor, the research team tested whether [6]-gingerol influences the activity of these immune cells.